Growth Trends for Related Jobs

 Kitchen Staff Duties & Responsibilities

 The success of a restaurant often rests on the quality of its kitchen staff.
 The staff plays a key role in food preparation that ultimately determines one of the most important aspects of the dining experience — the food.
-According to the Bureau of Labor Statistics (BLS), job prospects in this field are expected to remain good from 2008 to 2018, despite slow growth in new jobs.
+According to the Bureau of Labor Statistics (BLS), job prospects for Cooks are expected to remain good from 2018 to 2028, despite slow growth in new jobs.
 High turnover rates can lead to exceptional opportunities.